 Nausea Fuel: The sludge in the bay, which was mostly real.

-- Nightmare Fuel: For the first time since the first Godzilla, human death is shown graphically.
-Especially unsettling is that in one scene, a baby is shown drowning in Hedorah's sludge.
+Nightmare Fuel: For the first time since the first Godzilla, human death is shown graphically.
+It's especially unsettling is that in one scene where a baby is shown drowning in Hedorah's sludge.

-- Some Anvils Need to Be Dropped: In Japan, in the 1970s, pollution levels were far worse than in the USA, due to rapid post-war industrialization, with no governmental checks.
+Some Anvils Need to Be Dropped: In 1970s Japan, pollution levels were far worse than in the USA due to rapid post-war industrialization with no governmental checks.
 Despite its silliness, this movie was as relevant to the fears of 1970s Japan as the original was to the atomic fears of 1950s Japan.

-- Visual Effects of Awesome: Hedorah is arguably one of the better-portrayed monsters of the Showa series, with the movements of the monster eerily alien looking.
+Visual Effects of Awesome: Hedorah is arguably one of the better-portrayed monsters of the Showa series, with the movements of the monster himself eerily alien-looking.